aplteam/Tatin/docs/TatinForContributors.md

 #### Quitting tests

-There are scenarios where you want to quit the test suite, for example when a test unearthed a severe bug that needs fixing straight away.
+There are scenarios where you want to quit the test suite, for example when a test unearthed a severe bug that needs fixing straight away, before executing the remaining tests.

 It may be tempting to enter just `)reset`, but that is not how you should do this: you have to make sure that the test suite cleans up after itself.